ruehledeveloper/wit-app-support/README.md

 # Wit: Private AI Analysis

-**Wit** is a minimalist, privacy-first AI analysis tool for iOS.
+**Wit** (short for "What is this?") is a minimalist, privacy-first AI analysis tool for iOS.
 It helps you understand the world around you—from identifying phishing scams to translating travel menus—without ever requiring an account or collecting your data.

 [Download on the App Store](#) *(Link will be active after approval)*

 ---

-## 🛡️ Privacy Policy
+## Privacy Policy
 **Last Updated: April 2026**

 Wit was built with a "Privacy by Design" philosophy.

 - **No Accounts:** We do not require (or want) your email, phone number, or name.
-- **No Tracking:** We do not use third-party tracking or analytics SDKs.
+- **No Tracking:** We do not use third-party tracking or advertising SDKs.
-- **No Data Collection:** We do not collect, store, or sell any of your personal information.
+- **No Data Storage:** We do not store or retain your personal data on our servers.
 - **Local History:** Your analysis history is stored exclusively on your physical device.
 If you delete the app, the history is gone.
 - **Secure Processing:** Images are sent via encrypted (HTTPS) transit to our server for AI analysis.
 Images are processed in memory and are **not** stored on our servers after the analysis is complete.
+We do not retain submitted images or analysis results on our servers after processing is complete.
+- **Legal Basis for Processing:** Images are processed solely to provide the requested analysis (performance of a service).

 ---

-## 🚀 Key Features
+## Key Features

 - **Identify Scams:** Instantly analyze suspicious text messages or links to detect high-risk phishing attempts.
 - **Smart Travel Companion:** Snap a photo of a foreign menu or sign to get a clear, context-aware translation.